Who is Boris Johnson's brother Leo? | ExBulletin

 The 56-year-old Prime Minister’s wedding took place in Westminster Cathedral.

-18-year-old stabbed to death in tennis court brawl over arrest of seven men
+14-year-old boy stabbed to death in street brawl as cops track down seven suspects

 Johnson was only allowed to invite 30 guests due to Covid regulations, having chosen not to postpone their nuptials.